malexanderboyd/pyAgent/readme.md

 ##  pyAgent

 An attempt at a sample python agent to monitor a rest request and display record interesting events about it.
+Current logging is within console after running `__main__.py`

 ## How to Install